 How to cure dehydration effects on your body

-Sorry to break the unsatisfying news, but there’s really no one-size-fits-all recommendation.
-The Institute of Medicine estimates men need about 3.7 liters a day and women need about 2.7, but that includes the fluids we get from the foods we eat, which accounts for roughly 20% of our daily water intake.
+Sorry to break the unsatisfying news, but there’s really no one-size-fits-all when it comes to quickly rehydrating your body.
+The Institute of Medicine estimates men need about 3.7 liters a day of water and women need about 2.7 liters of water per day, but that includes the fluids we get from the foods we eat, which accounts for roughly 20% of our daily water intake.
 “The most honest answer to the question of how much water you should drink is ‘it depends,’ ” Kavouras says, on everything from the weather to how active you are to how high you have your AC cranked.

 Since most of us won’t sip it unless it’s right there in front of us, keep a bottle by your side in the office, he says.
 “Increased water intake is a very inexpensive way to improve your health.”
 At the very least, refilling it is an excuse to get up from your chair.

-So, how do you know if you’re dehydrated?
+So, how do you know if you are dehydrated?
 Since I’m not Serena Williams or LeBron James, my next bout of heat cramps is unlikely to be treated by my own personal team of hydration experts.
 I’m on my own for summer 10Ks and recreational soccer games—clinical hydration tests simply aren’t accessible to us weekend warriors.
 Which is why Armstrong says to keep a watch on three of the factors we’ve discussed above: urine color, thirst, and body weight.
-If just one of these is off-kilter, you’re probably OK.
-But if two out of three are, it’s likely you’re low on H2O.
-And if all three are, it’s pretty certain you’re dehydrated.
+If just one of these is off-kilter, you are probably OK.
+But if two out of three are, it’s likely you are low on H2O.
+And if all three are, it’s pretty certain you are dehydrated.
 See you at the water fountain, team!